GoogleCloudPlatform/anthos-samples/anthos-vmruntime/README.md

     NAME      AGE     PHASE     IP              NODENAME                      READY
     pos-vm    40m     Running   192.168.3.250   kubevirt-cluster-abm-w1-001   True
     ```
+- You may also use the `vm.cluster.gke.io/v1alpha1` API to get a concatanated
+  update of the two resources above.
+    ```sh
+    k get gvm

+    NAME      STATUS    AGE     IP
+    pos-vm    Running   40m     192.168.3.250
+    ```
 ---
 ### Verify access into the VM